9horses/9horses.github.io/src/content/posts/2020-02-01/index.md

 Or perhaps more importantly, they do not have the thinking in place to seek out that understanding.
 Nor do they have the culture of rewarding such behavior.

+In other words, "Cargo Cult" can be described as a group of people *doing something without understanding why those actions will have the desired result*.

 As Feynman noted, the Cargo Cult way of thinking is everywhere.
 I'm not sure how to fight that.
 I'm not even sure if it's always a bad thing.
-But I do think "Cargo Cult" is a great way to describing it, and we should have it in our shared vocabulary.
+But I do think "Cargo Cult" is a great way to describing this behavior, and we should have it in our shared vocabulary.